 My stroll through Beacon Hill led me to Back Bay, another beautiful, postcard-worthy neighborhood.
 Back Bay boasts traditional Victorian brownstones on every street, as well as great dining and shopping.
 Back Bay is home to Newbury Street, one of the city’s best known avenues and a shopping hotspot for both locals and tourists.
 I didn’t feel like spending my precious hours in Boston shopping, but I did need to eat, so I stopped at a loud pub for some fuel.
 Locals were talking loudly about that evening’s home game, and that gave me a bit of inspiration for my next stop.

-After an exciting game (the Sox won!), I realized I had a craving for some good pizza.
-Some locals I had befriended at the game pointed me toward the North End, which is also known as Little Italy.
+After an exciting game (the Sox won!), I had a craving for some good pizza.
+The locals I had befriended at the game pointed me toward the North End, which is also known as Little Italy.
 I took the subway to this historic, charming district and immediately noticed the scent of garlic and fresh bread wafting through the air.
 I followed my nose to a family-run Italian eatery, where I indulged in some delicious pizza and chicken parm.
 I also learned a fun fact about this area – it has more restaurants than any other neighborhood in Boston.
 So if you’re looking for some good eats, particularly Italian food, you’ll definitely want to check out North End during your stay in Boston.

 Even though I feel like I barely scratched the surface of Boston, I still got a great feel for the energy and culture of the city, and I definitely understand why locals are so proud to call themselves Bostonians.
 I also have some advice for anybody who doesn’t think short trips are worth their time – don’t underestimate the amount of a city you can see in a day or two.
 While you won’t be able to see every part of a large city like Boston, you will be able to explore some of the city’s best neighborhoods.
-Plus, HotelTonight makes it easy to find great last minute deals on hotels, so you don’t even have to worry about finding good accommodations when you decide to take an impromptu trip.
+Plus, HotelTonight makes it easy to find great last-minute deals on hotels, so you don’t even have to worry about finding good accommodations when you decide to take an impromptu trip.